Edale to Kirk Yetholm

 Once in Malham itself, I stopped for a pint at the Buck Inn – I was trying to increase my calories in a day as I’d been losing weight.
 I would have eaten at the Buck but it was a bit too pricey and I had already had a meal.
 I did appreciate the break and a sit down, though, especially as I knew that night’s wild camp would probably be a stop when it gets dark and be gone as it gets light one.

 I filtered some water from the tarn and found a place to camp after passing Water Houses.
 The ground was a little sloped, but I’d had enough and it was almost 9pm.
 As luck would have it, 10 minutes after I’d stopped, the rain started again.
-I made a dehydrated meal.
-Chicken Tikka – a double curry day!
+I was pretty hungry so made a 1000kcal dehydrated meal, Chicken Tikka – a double curry day!

 Day 5 of Pennine Way: Water Houses to Dodd Fell Hill